cyrus-and/chrome-remote-interface/README.md

 const CDP = require('chrome-remote-interface');
 CDP.Close({'id': 'CC46FBFA-3BDA-493B-B2E4-2BE6EB0D97EC'}, function (err) {
     if (!err) {
-        console.log('success! tab is closing');
+        console.log('success! target is closing');
     }
 });
 ```

-Note that the callback is fired when the tab is *queued* for removal, but the
+Note that the callback is fired when the target is *queued* for removal, but the
 actual removal will occur asynchronously.

 ### CDP.Version([options], [callback])